Ecodev/gims/docs/content/data_reconciliation.rst

     These new questionnaires will only be visible to their author and the users to whom he will give the access rights (see how to give access rights to :doc:`user`)!

 By default, the filters shown will correspond to the top level ones displayed on the chart, which might be sufficient if the person only wants to enter a coverage total to see it's impact on the calculated trend line.
-Click on "Add new questionnaire" [1], enter the data [2], Save new elements [3] and the click on the "Back" button [4] to view the updated chart.
+Click on :guilabel:`Add new questionnaire` [1], enter the data [2], Save new elements [3] and the click on the :guilabel:`Back` button [4] to view the updated chart.

 .. image:: img/data_reconciliation1b.png
     :width: 100%
     :alt: Editing data in a simplified table view

 If the user would like to enter more detailed data, he can simply add the filter's children by [1] clicking on the selection button and then choosing the desired filter [2].

 .. image:: img/data_reconciliation1c.png
     :width: 100%